 Hitching, Loading, & Securing

 There are many considerations regarding weight distribution when loading a trailer.
 First and foremost, always obey the ratings provided by the truck and trailer manufacturer.
-It is ideal, especially on large trailers, to balance the load slightly forward of the trailer’s tires (60/40 ratio) as this promotes the smoothest possible handling while towing.
+It is ideal, especially on large trailers, to balance the load slightly forward of the trailer’s tires (60/40 ratio, for example) as this promotes the smoothest possible handling while towing.
 Too much weight on the tongue or at the rear of the trailer will cause both the truck and trailer to ride poorly, increase trailer sway, and may even result in the trailer having control over the tow vehicle, making it difficult to handle.
 Loads should also be balanced from side-to-side to maximize safety and ride quality.

 • Set your trailer brakes before you need them.
 Electric trailer brakes are simple to adjust, simply apply the brake while coasting slowly and increase/decrease the braking force as necessary.
 You should be able to hold the tow vehicle with the trailer brakes.
 Put the truck in drive, fully engage the trailer brakes using the brake controller, and then release the brakes of the vehicle.
 If the truck creeps forward, you likely need to increase your trailer brake force.
 Of course, you'll need to fine tune these settings after a few stops.